 - Areas of expertise: computational modelling; composite nanoparticles & complex structures; protein-particle interactions; nanoparticles in the gut; drug delivery; antimicrobials; bone health & structure

 - Phone: +44(0)113 343 0657

 - Website: Member of the Bragg Centre | Visiting Researcher at DAMTP, Cambridge

 I was appointed as a Lecturer in Food Colloids in September 2017.
 With a background in chemistry and molecular biology I obtained a PhD in 2006 from the University of Cambridge (Churchill College), focussed on the computational modelling of bone graft materials.
-I have since held several research posts, including, most recently, a Career Development Fellowship (2013-2016) at the Medical Research Council Human Nutrition Research unit (now the Elsie Widdowson Laboratory), focussing on the modelling of endogenous calcium phosphate nanoparticles found in the human gut.
+I have since held several research posts, including, most recently, a Career Development Fellowship (2013-2016) at the Medical Research Council Human Nutrition Research unit (Cambridge), focussing on the modelling of endogenous calcium phosphate nanoparticles found in the human gut.
+During this period I also held a College Research Associate position at Wolfson College, Cambridge.
 Prior to joining the MRC I spent 4.5 years employed as a Scientific Advisor at English Heritage where I was involved in, amongst other things, the protection of the Must Farm Bronze Age Settlement, the archaeological assessment of the new Sizewell C Nuclear Power Station, and the scientific assessment of offshore archaeology for several large wind-farm arrays off the East Anglian coast.

 - B.Sc. & M.Sci.
 Food Science Programme Manager

 - Module Leader - Food1010 Origins & Form